intrbiz/bergamot-site/src/main/views/getit.md

 ## Packages

-You can download RPMs from our OBS repository, we primarily provide packages for openSUSE.
-However untested packages are provided for: Centos 7, Red Hat 7.
+You can download RPMs from our OBS repository, we primarily provide packages for openSUSE, SLES 12.
+Untested packages are provided for: Centos 7, Red Hat 7, Scientific Linux and Fedora.

 * [openSUSE 13.1](http://obs.intrbiz.net:82/Bergamot/openSUSE_13.1/)
 * [openSUSE 13.2](http://obs.intrbiz.net:82/Bergamot/openSUSE_13.2/)